 Travel through the Chase portal

-In addition to redeeming for gift cards, merchandise and statement credits or cash back, all Chase credit cards let you use points to book travel through the Chase portal, even though only a few cards let you get a value of more than one cent per point when you do.
+In addition to redeeming for gift cards, merchandise and statement credits or cash back, all Chase Ultimate Rewards-earning cards let you use points to book travel through the Chase portal.

 Choose your destination and dates to get a list of options, as well as how many points each option requires.
 If you don’t have enough points, you can make up the difference in cash.

-Sapphire-branded Chase Ultimate Rewards credit cards also let you redeem your rewards for Chase Sapphire Dining options.
-These redemptions let you use points for curated dining experiences, home meal kits and more.
-Redemption values vary and options change all the time.
+Sapphire-branded Chase cards also let you redeem your rewards for Chase Sapphire dining options.
+These redemptions allow you to use points for curated dining experiences, home meal kits and more.
+Redemption values vary, and options frequently change.

 Chase Ultimate Rewards partners

-If you have the Chase Sapphire Reserve, Sapphire Preferred or Ink Business Preferred, you’ll see the option to “transfer to travel partners.”
+If you have the Sapphire Reserve, Preferred or Ink Business Preferred, you’ll see the option to “transfer to travel partners.”